 A pillar of our school’s mission is to educate students for lives of service.
 Our community believes that an essential outcome of St. Margaret’s education is that students and graduates feel the compassion, responsibility and calling to serve others and be active and contributing citizens within their communities and the world.

-We emphasize and model the importance of service by purposefully taking time in the school day within divisions and as an all-school community for service.
-St. Margaret’s also partners with several non-profit organizations and leverages these sustained relationships to further the missions of the non-profits and provide powerful learning experiences for our students, including Father Serra’s Pantry, The Ecology Center, Operation Help A Hero and the Camp Pendleton Marine Base, Families Assistance Ministries, Second Harvest Food Bank, The Friendship Shelter and Welcome Inn.
+We emphasize and model the importance of service by purposefully taking time in the school day within all divisions and as an all-school community for service learning projects, rather than require students to count service hours accumulated after school or on weekends.
+St. Margaret’s has formed long-term partnerships with local non-profit organizations and leverages these sustained relationships to further their missions within the communities they serve, and to provide powerful learning experiences for our students.
+Partner organizations include Family Assistance Ministries, The Ecology Center, Operation Help A Hero and the Camp Pendleton Marine Corps Base, Padres Unidos, Second Harvest Food Bank, The Infant Pantry and Welcome INN.

-The lessons of these kinds of hands-on service experiences leave students humbled, awestruck and with new understanding of issues and deep personal connections to the rewards of investing in and giving back to the community, making an impact, and yes, a difference.
+The lessons of these kinds of hands-on service experiences leave students with a new understanding of societal issues and inequities; underlining, systemic causes; and deep personal connections to the rewards of investing in and giving back to the community.